sanjuthomas/marklogic-dls-rest-extension/README.md

 gradle mlDeploy

 Sample Requests for both read and update functions are available [here](https://github.com/sanjuthomas/marklogic-dls-rest-extension/tree/master/src/sample-requests).
-You may use a standard REST client line Postman to test.
+You may use a standard REST client like Postman to test.

 ## Contact
 Please contact me at ml@sanju.org if you find any issues or looking for clarification.